Overview

 Make sure the customer, contacts, and buildings are set up in the system before starting the wizard.
 This saves time and ensures accurate data.

-Adding assets in Step 3 makes it easier to link complaints to specific equipment in Step 4.
+Adding service object in Step 2 makes it easier to link complaints to specific service objects in Step 3.

 Be Specific with Complaints